African American living history interpreters.

 oyster shells.
 And they are small, too, not substantial two story

 dwellings.
-I know the preservation/historical society people in
+I know the preservation/historical society people

 Caroline County have identified several more slave dwellings, but